Social mobility: Patterns of mobility

 Social mobility is lower in more unequal countries, 2009.

 While it is generally accepted that some level of mobility in society is desirable, there is no consensus agreement upon "how much" social mobility is good for or bad for a society.
 There is no international benchmark of social mobility, though one can compare measures of mobility across regions or countries or within a given area over time.
-While cross-cultural studies comparing differing types of economies are possible, comparing economies of similar type usually yields more comparable data.
-Such comparisons typically look at intergenerational mobility, examining the extent to which children born into different families have different life chances and outcomes.

 The Great Gatsby Curve, 2012.
 Higher equality of wealth correlates with higher social mobility for countries.

-In a 2009 study, The Spirit Level: Why More Equal Societies Almost Always Do Better, Wilkinson and Pickett conducted an exhaustive analysis of social mobility in developed countries.
+In a 2009 book, The Spirit Level: Why More Equal Societies Almost Always Do Better, epidemiologists Richard Wilkinson and Kate Pickett conducted an exhaustive analysis of social mobility in developed countries.
 In addition to other correlations with negative social outcomes for societies having high inequality, they found a relationship between high social inequality and low social mobility.
 Of the eight countries studied—Canada, Denmark, Finland, Sweden, Norway, Germany, the UK and the US, the US had both the highest economic inequality and lowest economic mobility.
 In this and other studies, the US had very low mobility at the lowest rungs of the socioeconomic ladder, with mobility increasing slightly as one goes up the ladder.
 At the top rung of the ladder, mobility again decreases.

 A 2006 study comparing social mobility between developed countries found that the four countries with the lowest "intergenerational income elasticity", i.e. the highest social mobility, were Denmark, Norway, Finland and Canada with less than 20% of advantages of having a high income parent passed on to their children.